nereolopez/blog/_posts/2018-03-22-csharp-unit-test-structure.md

 ### Car Rental Agency
 Yes, we have the Car Rental Agency application [we started here]({{ site.baseurl }}{% post_url 2018-02-23-csharp-first-app-part-I %}).
 Keep in mind that we iterated a bit over it on the [File System session]({{ site.baseurl }}{% post_url 2018-03-07-csharp-file-system %}) and [here too]({{ site.baseurl }}{% post_url 2018-03-15-csharp-first-app-part-iii %}) by adding File Storage, Interfaces and Injecting Dependencies (without using a Container).

 As you know, so far the application writes some Fake Data to some text files for Cars and Customers.
-Note that we did not talk yet about [how to deal with dependencies in Unit Tests]()(not yet available), therefore, what we will do now will work, but is not the right approach to do it when it comes to Unit Testing, actually, it will resemble more to Integration Testing.
+Note that we did not talk yet about [how to deal with dependencies in Unit Tests]({{ site.baseurl }}{% post_url 2018-03-22-csharp-unit-test-with-dependencies %}), therefore, what we will do now will work, but is not the right approach to do it when it comes to Unit Testing, actually, it will resemble more to Integration Testing.
 Nevertheless, it will serve as an intro for that next session.

 1. Create a Unit Test project for the Car Rental Agency and add the dependency to the CarRentalAgency project.
 2. At `Car` level: